frett27/OSMImport/README.md

 for simple scenarios (light write pressure):

-- **More than 1 000 000 final entities processed per minute** for simple transformations on a standard laptop (1.7 Ghz INTEL i5, 2 physical cores, 8Gb RAM, 5400 rpm Hard Drive)), processing a french department takes about 10mins with 8Gb of RAM.
-Processing France with a 32gb of RAM takes about 1,5 Hour.
+- **Thanks to LMAX, more than 1 000 000 final entities can be processed in a minute** for simple transformations on a standard laptop.
+See benchmark article for metrics.

 - As a REX, on heaviest writing pressure and full stack, using ramimport.groovy script and exporting in gdb.
-The admin level 1 export, take about 40 mins, with the same hardware as above.
+The admin level 1 export, take about 40 mins, with the same hardware as above, with preprocessing.

 - as FileGeodatabase Java API need synchronization per featureclass, writes are synchronized for this output format.
 There is a performance tradoff.
 This is not the case for CSV output